davo/awesome-react-framer-x/readme.md

 ### Paid React Courses

 -   [React for Designers](https://designcode.io/react) - A 6-hour React course for designers, by designers.
 React for Designers is a free update, with a Design+Code account.
--   [Learn React](https://learnreact.design/) - Unleash Your Design Superpowers with this straightforward, with just enough JS, focused on UI design, layouts, styles and animations, by [@lintonye](https://twitter.com/lintonye).
+-   [Learn React](https://learnreact.design/) - Unleash Your Design Superpowers with this straightforward, with just enough JS, focused on UI design, layouts, styles, and animations, by [@lintonye](https://twitter.com/lintonye).
 -   [React For Beginners](https://reactforbeginners.com/) - [Source Code](https://github.com/wesbos/React-For-Beginners-Starter-Files) - Learn React.js in just a couple of afternoons, by [@wesbos](https://twitter.com/wesbos).
 -   [Essential React 2018](https://learnreact.com/lessons/2018-essential-react-1-overview) - A crash course for doers, moving fast from "Hello World" to advanced component composition, by [@chantastic](https://twitter.com/chantastic).
 Some sections of this course are free.
 -   [Udemy: The Complete React Web Developer Course (with Redux)](https://www.udemy.com/react-2nd-edition/) - Learn how to build and launch React web applications using React v16.
--   [Udemy: Modern React with Redux](https://www.udemy.com/react-redux/) - Fundamentals of React, Redux, React Router, Webpack and ES6, by [@ste_grider](https://twitter.com/ste_grider)
+-   [Udemy: Modern React with Redux](https://www.udemy.com/react-redux/) - Fundamentals of React, Redux, React Router, Webpack, and ES6, by [@ste_grider](https://twitter.com/ste_grider)
 -   [Treehouse: Learn React:](https://teamtreehouse.com/tracks/learn-react) - Get up and running with React, a JavaScript library for building user interfaces, by [@jimrhoskins](https://twitter.com/jimrhoskins).
 -   [Frontend Masters: Complete Intro to React, v3 (feat.
 Redux, Router & Flow)](https://frontendmasters.com/courses/react/) - Learn how to build real-world applications with React with Brian Holt.